oconnor0/BeaconRoad/Pregens/DraconicWizard.md

 # Draconic Wizard

 - XP Triggers:
+    - When you **push yourself** and fail an **action roll**, mark 1 XP in the rolled attribute.
-    - At the end of a session, mark XP if you addressed a challenge with arcane powers or knowledge.
+    - At the end of a session, mark 1 or 2 XP if you addressed a challenge with arcane powers or knowledge.
+    - At the end of a session, mark 1 or 2 XP if you expressed your beliefs, drives, traits, or background.
+    - At the end of a session, mark 1 or 2 XP if you struggled with issues from your virtue, vice, or trauma.
 - XP:
     - SELF: 0/8 `[ ][ ][ ][ ][ ][ ][ ][ ]`
     - BODY: 0/6 `[ ][ ][ ][ ][ ][ ]`